 Trees compete with the grass for water and nutrients, and can restrict air movement, increase the relative humidity, and reduce the range of diurnal temperature fluctuation.
 Tree leaves also deplete light of its photosynthetically active wavelengths, resulting in a spectrum of light wavelengths that may be of little value for sustaining an underlying turf.
 Under such conditions, death of roots and deterioration of the turf is inevitable unless some adjustment can be made.

-Possible management solutions include thinning the tree canopy, pruning the tree roots, altering the irrigation schedule under trees, applying fungicides to shaded turf, raising the mowing height, reducing the rate of fertilizer application in shaded areas to reduce the rate of carbohydrate depletion, and/or fertilizing trees separately by using deep root-feeding devices or placing fertilizer in holes produced with a soil probe in a 2-foot × 2-foot grid pattern in the area where tree roots are exploring.
-If root pruning, watering, or fertilizer programs are to be altered to address a shading issue, it is important to recognize that roots of many trees can extend to lateral distances up to 2- to 3-times the height of the tree.
+Possible management solutions include thinning the tree canopy, pruning the tree roots, altering the irrigation schedule under trees, applying fungicides to shaded turf, raising the mowing height, reducing the rate of fertilizer application in shaded areas to reduce the rate of carbohydrate depletion, or fertilizing trees separately by using deep, root-feeding devices or placing fertilizer in holes produced with a soil probe in a 2-foot-by-2-foot grid pattern in the area where tree roots are exploring.
+If root pruning, watering, or fertilizer programs are to be altered to address a shading issue, recognize that roots of many trees can extend to lateral distances up to three times the height of the tree.

 Turfgrass can become compacted on heavily trafficked areas, particularly on fine-textured soils or when the grass is very wet.
 Normal gas exchange and root growth are restricted in compacted soils.
 Compaction is difficult to correct with measures other than a major renovation as well as the removal of the factors that caused the compaction.
 The soil can be modified during renovation to include a higher proportion of sand.
 If soil modification is not possible, compaction can be somewhat alleviated by using an aerification machine that removes many soil cores to a depth of at least 2-inches and preferably to 4 inches or more.